-Many students find that their tutor, supervisor or College advisor is a good first person to go to when in difficulty.
+Many students find that their tutor, supervisor or College advisor is a good person to speak to first when in difficulty.
 However, sometimes it is helpful to see someone who is not involved in your studies.
-For this reason, the College has welfare contacts that you can get in touch with if you have or know of any issues.
+For this reason, the College has a Welfare Team that you can get in touch with if you have any issues.

-See also the College’s Policy on Privacy and Confidentiality in Student Health, Welfare and Finance, and the Common Framework for Supporting Students with Disabilities .
+Student welfare in College is overseen by the Student Welfare Committee, which comprises student and staff members, and reports to the College’s Governing Body.
+Individual students are not discussed.
+For more information, see also the College’s Policy on Privacy and Confidentiality in Student Health, Welfare and Finance, and the Common Framework for Supporting Students with Disabilities .